5 Smartsheet Alternatives & Competitors

 However, Budibase supports REST requests and responses as data sources within applications - making it easy to build custom tools to extend a vast range of existing solutions.

 Budibase also provides a dedicated CLI for building custom data sources and components, offering exceptional levels of customization and extensibility.
+We can connect to a huge range of LLMs for powering AI functionality.

 Admin and management